mossti/Portfolio/_projects/0015_generative_bomi_for_6_dof_robotic_arm_teleoperation.md

 <img src="../images/original_ssvae_evolution.png">

 Unlike PCA-based mappings used during deployment, the SSVAE-based approach is generative and probabilistic.
-It allows for intent inference under uncertainty, embedding interpolation, and latent-level adaptation—capabilities that support safer and more generalizable assistive control.
+It allows for intent inference under uncertainty, meaningful and continuous interpolation across embeddings, and latent-level customization—capabilities that support safer and more generalizable assistive control.

 <img src="../images/CustomSSVAE_with_loss_terms_diagram.png">